-Sabbatical leave may be granted at the discretion of the administration in order to enable appointed personnel to make advances in their profession, to remain effective in their current positions, or to render the greatest possible service to the University of Arizona.
+In accordance with university policies, sabbatical leave may be granted at the discretion of the administration in order to enable appointed personnel to make advances in their profession, to remain effective in their current positions, or to render the greatest possible service to the University of Arizona.
 Sabbatical leaves are calculated on an academic year basis.
 A faculty member who takes a sabbatical in a particular academic year (Fall, Spring, or full academic year) does not begin accumulating time towards the next sabbatical until the following academic year.
-A report documenting the sabbatical activities must be filed with the appropriate Dean/Vice-President or Director no later than the end of the second semester following a sabbatical leave.

 University policy requires that each college have a Sabbatical Review Committee consisting of at least three people.
-Within COH, the college-level review process begins after November 1st, the date by which Heads and Directors are to present departmentally reviewed sabbatical leave requests to the Vice Dean.
-The COH Sabbatical Review Committee provides its assessment and recommendation to the dean no later than December 1st.
-The final approval of sabbatical leave applications occurs at the college level.
-In COH applicants are notified of the college-level decision in writing, usually no later than January 15th.
+Within COH, the college-level review process begins after November 1st, the date by which Heads and Directors are to present sabbatical leave requests to the Vice Dean.
+The college-level Sabbatical Review Committee provides its assessment and recommendation to the Dean by December 11th.
+COH applicants will be notified of the college-level decision in writing, usually no later than January 1st.
 Successful sabbatical leave applications are then reported to the Office of the Vice Provost.
-A candidate whose sabbatical proposal is rejected at the college level has the right to appeal to the university sabbatical leave advisory committee.
+A candidate whose sabbatical proposal is rejected at the college level has the right to appeal to the university's Sabbatical Leave Advisory Committee.
+A report documenting the sabbatical activities must be filed with the Vice Dean no later than the end of the second semester following a sabbatical leave.

 |9-14-18 Memo - COH Sabbatical Leave Requests for AY 2019-20||724.9 KB|